Mohammad Alftih & Randa Kharboutly

 We ended up in a women’s shelter as we had nowhere to go.
-While it was certainly nice to have a roof over our heads, the atmosphere there was bad, and it scared me.
-My sons hated being in the shelter and I had to remind them it was not meant to be forever.
+While it was certainly nice to have a roof over our heads, the atmosphere there was bad and scared me.
+My sons hated being in the shelter, and I had to remind them it was not meant to be forever.

 When distant relatives found out we had arrived in Canada and were in a shelter, and after I told them about the conditions we were in, they urged me to come to Peterborough.
 Once we got to Peterborough, we never looked back.
 After only a month in a Peterborough shelter, we were able to find an apartment to rent.

-I did not get a chance to continue with my studies because my focus was on my children.
-I had to work to support them because their future is more important to me than my own.
-I spent time working at an alterations store and began to realize that there were a lot of opportunities for business in Peterborough.
-You can do anything on any scale here and it will work.
+I did not get a chance to continue my studies because I focused on my children.
+I had to work to support them because their future was more important to me than my own.
+I spent time working at an alterations store and realized that there were many opportunities for business in Peterborough.
+You can do anything on any scale here, and it will work.

-I do not have a lot of competition here, because I cater to an upscale market.
-Patience is important to work on tricky garments, and to return them to clients the way they want them.
+I do not have a lot of competition here because I cater to an upscale market.
+Patience is important in working on tricky garments and returning them to clients the way they want them.
 With items that are worth hundreds or thousands of dollars, you don’t want to rush.
 Before you take anything apart, you have to put a lot of thought into putting it back together.
 I can spend anywhere from nine to 12 hours working on a fur coat.
 But I enjoy that because knowing that people trust me with these valuable possessions gives me comfort.